mapninja/Earthsys144/week02/03_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 ## To Turn In

-1. Join the current EarthSys144 ArcGIS Online course group and share your data collection map app with that group.
+1. Join the current **EarthSys144 ArcGIS Online course group** if you didn't as part of the above steps, and share your data collection map app with that group.
 2. Return to the details page of your **web map** and copy the URL from the browser URL bar.
 Submit that URL in Canvas.
 3. Go to the details page for the **view layer** you created and find its URL.
 Submit that URL in Canvas as well.